Don't let your body image hold you back

 of people worldwide are unhappy with their body

 The unfortunate reality is that most people today struggle with negative body image.
 Even if these struggles don’t grow into a full-blown eating disorder, they can significantly impact quality of life and health.
-This is a problem that needs to be addressed, which is why we developed Freeform by Equip, a free program to help people develop better relationships with their bodies.
-Developed by clinical and subject matter experts and backed by decades of research, Freeform is a four-week virtual program dedicated to challenging societal ideals to help participants feel empowered in their bodies.
-The techniques used in Freeform have been associated with reductions in negative mood, unhealthy dieting, and body dissatisfaction, as well as reduced risk of developing an eating disorder.
+This is a problem that needs to be addressed, which is why Equip developed Explore: Freeform — a free, self-guided course to help people develop better relationships with their bodies.
+Developed by clinical and subject matter experts and backed by decades of research, Explore: Freeform is a self-paced, virtual module dedicated to helping people identify harmful societal and feel empowered in their own bodies.

 • Examine society’s appearance ideals and what they have to do with health